 Quality First Teaching

-- Reading is at the centre of the curriculum: staff training and enhanced resources to engage all children and diminish the progress differential between PP and all children from 2018/19.
+- Reading is at the centre of the curriculum: staff training and enhanced resources to engage all children and diminish the progress differential between PP and all children.

 - Pupil Progress monitoring ensures children make good progress as learning is tailored to need, therefore reducing barriers.